autonomous-ai/Personal-AI-Robot/docs/01-hardware.md

 ## Assembly

-Yujin's original IKEA-style picture-only instructions still cover the frame correctly.
-Working from the bottom up:
+Yujin’s original modular build guide , working from the bottom up:

 1. **Plate 1 (on the Kobuki):** struts in, Pi 5 mounted on M2.5 standoffs.
 Leave clearance around the Active Cooler intake. ([photo](../photos/assembly/13.jpg))
 2. **Plate 2 (middle):** carries the RPLidar.
 The lidar's mounting screws use the perforated grid on the plate — center it on the robot's forward axis so `laser_link → base_link` doesn't need a yaw offset.